Furniture Makeover: use paint to transfer old furnture pieces and give them new life. Easy step by step guide for the beginner.

 On the china cabinet I used the Beeswax Finish, just to give it a smooth satin finish.

 When they were all done it was time to add the handles back.
 I had forgotten how awesome the handles on the china cabinet were.
-I had painted them all black when I painted the cabinet originally, but under that black paint two were ceramic and one was a really pretty brass and ceramic.
+They were painted all black when I painted the cabinet originally, but under that black paint two were ceramic and one was a really pretty brass and ceramic.
 I chipped the paint away with my fingers, and now they’re my new favourites.

 On the buffet, I used a gold rub to update the handles….but I’m thinking of switching them out to match the console since I so love the brass cup handles I added to it.